jez/blog/source/_posts/2017-09-27-system-f-param.markdown

 is a type-level *function* that returns a type (and we use the `type foo = ...` syntax to store that returned type in a variable).[^backwards]

-[^backwards]: Noticing that these are functions is a bit weird because in Standard ML, the type applications are backwards.
+[^backwards]: It's easy to not notice at first that type definitions are really function calls because in Standard ML, the type function applications are backwards.
 Instead of `f(x)`, it's `x f`.
-But this is more similar to how we actually think; in some sense, the parameters of a function are like adjectives modifying a noun---and adjectives come before the noun they describe.
+This is more similar to how we actually think when we see a function.
+Consider `h(g(f(x)))` (or another way: `h . g . f $ x`).
+We read this as "take x, do f, pass that to g, and pass that to h".
+Why not write `x f g h` in the first place?

 Since `list` is actually a function from types to types, it must have an arrow kind: `* → *`.
 Looking back at our two inference rules for